JvanKatwijk/qt-dab/README.md

 	for devices "pluto", "pluto-rxtx" and "soapy" software should have been installed, so leave them commented out when not available.
+	Note that "pluto-2" can be compiled in: when the device is selected, it will (try to) read in the functions of the device library.
 	For other devices, e.g. sdrplay, airspy, etc, configuration does not require availability of the drivers (of course using the device does)